How to Sign In

 - You are using the wrong email address.
 SSO only appears for email addresses on a domain that has SSO configured.
 Make sure you are entering your company email, not a personal one.

-- You have not been invited to Omnivoo.
+If you are sent back to the login page with a message like “SSO login failed.
+You may not have access to this organization.
+Contact your administrator to get an invitation,” one of these is usually the cause:- You have not been invited to Omnivoo.
 Your company admin needs to invite you or provision your account through SCIM before you can log in.
 Contact your admin or IT team.

 - Your IdP account is not assigned to the Omnivoo app.
 In some identity providers, your IT team must explicitly assign you to the Omnivoo application.
 Ask your IT team to verify your assignment.